ghiscoding/angular-validation/readme.md

 Now support <b>Service</b> using the same functionalities as the <b>Directive</b>.
 Huge rewrite to have a better code separation and also adding support to Service functionalities.
 Specifically the `validation-rules` was separated to add rules without affecting the core while `validation-common` is for shared functions (shared by Directive/Service).

-[Validation summary](#validation-summary) was also recently added to easily show all validation errors that are still active on the form and you can also use 2 ways of dealing with the [Submit](#submit) button.
+[Validation Summary](/ghiscoding/angular-validation/wiki/Validation-Summary) was also recently added to easily show all validation errors that are still active on the form and you can also use 2 ways of dealing with the [Submit and Validation](/ghiscoding/angular-validation/wiki/Form-Submit-and-Validation) button.

 For more reasons to use it, see the answered question of: [Why Use It?](#whyuseit)